juergenmeinecke/EMET2008/index.rst

     * August 7: know how to create log-files and do-files in Stata!
 If you do not know how to do this, then I require you to see me during office hours asap.
 (Consider this a homework assignment.)
+    * August 8: Assignment 1 is now available, check link on the left!
+Start your work early!

 Course Material
 -----------------